qubicaamf/ApplicationInsights-dotnet-traceparent-bug/README.md

 After dependency injection configures the HTTP client, every health request should include a W3C `traceparent` header.
 Both servers print the received value.

+## Actual behavior

+Calls made to a server do not receive the traceparent header if that server had an existing connection before the telemetry SDK was initialized

 ## Reproduce

 Run `frameworkApp-Sdk.exe` without arguments.
 It starts `server 1` on port 8017 and `server 2` on port 8018, makes one health call to `server 1` before DI, then configures DI and makes three calls to each server at five-second intervals.
 After the third cycle, the interval changes to two minutes.
 This delay is intentional: it allows the problematic server connection to reach its idle timeout.
 Once that connection is closed rather than reused, the traceparent issue disappears.
 Server output is labeled with its server identifier.